Universal Insurance Holdings Reports Second Quarter 2021 Results

 Summary Financial Results

-- The net loss and loss adjustment expense (“LAE”) ratio increased 13.0 points for the quarter and 10.1 points for 1H20.
-Quarterly and 1H20 drivers include:
+- The net loss and LAE ratio improved 1.6 points for the quarter.
+Quarterly drivers include:

-Total services revenue increased 16.8% for the quarter and 20.9% for 1H20 driven primarily by commission revenue earned on ceded premiums.
+Total services revenue increased 14.3% for the quarter.
+The increase was primarily driven by commission revenue earned on ceded premiums.

-On July 6, 2020 the Board of Directors declared a quarterly cash dividend of 16 cents per share, payable on August 7, 2020, to shareholders of record as of the close of business on July 31, 2020.
+On July 19, 2021, the Board of Directors declared a quarterly cash dividend of 16 cents per share of common stock, payable on August 9, 2021, to shareholders of record as of the close of business on August 2, 2021.

-The Company is updating its guidance for 2020 to reflect the previously announced historically above average second quarter weather events (assuming no further extraordinary weather events in 2H20):
+The Company is maintaining its guidance for 2021 (assuming no further extraordinary weather events and no realized or unrealized gains in 2021):

 Conference Call and Webcast